dspeterson/dory/doc/centos_6_5_env.md

 which may be done as follows:

 ```
-virtualenv-2.7 --distribute ~/dory_env  # or use a directory of your choice
+virtualenv --distribute ~/dory_env  # or use a directory of your choice
 ```

 Now activate the virtualenv environment as follows: